Anthony-Verdon/dungeonGenerator/README.md

 - save map
 - choose map size
 - move on a map bigger than 20x20
+- choose a pre-filled map

+## need to do
+- check if pre-filled map is fine
+- make the UI better for this option

 ## possibilities to add
-- give a map in entrance
 - resize tilesize to 16x16 even if it's not the original size
 - make the UI prettier